MaxxKowalik/tic-tac-toe-maxx/get-form-fields.md

 ### How to use `getFormFields`

+// use this to retrieve form data to send to an api.

 To be able to send data to an API, we'll need a way to retrieve that data from forms in the DOM.
 It turns out that needing to grab some user input and send it to the API is a very common problem in front-end web